JSpeedie/G2ME-legacy/README.md

 ## Elements of Note

+* Network communication
+    * This repo contains both a server and client for `G2ME` which allow for remote access to data.
 * Threading
     * When crunching a bracket, the program checks how many cores the computer has which it could make use of, and then divides the list of players who